skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### self-introduction: I am a body

+Trigger warning: I'm going to use the word practice a lot in this presentation.

+add flip sound to my 1 min counter in keynote?

 Good morning everyone.
 It is an honour and a pleasure to be here with you this morning.
 In the last two years it has become hard for me to even imagine what it's like to be _with_ other people; and it's not so accurate to say I am _with_ you.
 Perhaps ... among?
 Around?
 Next to?
 I'm certainly not on the same screen as you.
 I suspect screens are the principle means by which we humans are atomised.
 Perhaps we are on the same cloud-based server?
 I am honoured to be on the same web server as you this morning.
 Actually I suspect that's not right either.
 I am honoured to be on Zoom at the same time as you.
 Let's go with that.

 My name is Simon Ellis and, just in case you are wondering ...
 I have a body, and this body is not just a head and shoulders.(add image of me as I am sitting there)